Frequently Asked Questions

 How much will licensing fees cost?

 Licensing fees are still in the process of being decided upon.
-This information will be released, along with the newly-proposed regulations, later this fall.
+This information will be released in November when regulations are released to the public.

 Which materials will I need to provide to the state on my licensing application?

 We currently working on drafting proposed regulations to clarify what will need to be provided at the time of applying for a license.
 In preparing to apply for a state license, the Bureau has published an anticipated licensing application checklist to ensure the public has proper time to gather the materials they need when applying for a state license.
 CalCannabis has also published a similar checklist.

 We also recommend reading the MAUCRSA, which establishes the regulatory structure and licensing requirements and restrictions.
 Subscribing to our email alerts at www.bcc.ca.gov will provide you with the latest information on policies and draft regulations.
 We also recommend individuals make sure their proposed business will be in compliance with all local laws and regulations.
 Contact your local city or county for more information about what commercial cannabis activities are allowed in your area and the requirements for those activities.